jamesthompson/http2-grpc-haskell/README.md

-# haskell-grpc-native
+# http2-grpc-haskell

 This organization and repository aim at providing unofficial [gRPC](https://grpc.io/) implementations for Haskell using native libraries.

 ## Context